 As we all know that elephant is the most powerful animal present in the jungle.
 In fact, he is a beast.
 Nor he has any natural rivals.
 He also represents abundance and prosperity.
 Because, you won’t find an elephant at a place where food and water are in scarcity.

 So, by giving Vinayaka the head of an elephant.
 Shiva and Shakti, created a symbol which represents uncountable number of things.
 Like, we all know that inside a human body there is a beast which resides within us.
 And the head of an elephant represents that beast and the human body symbolises the power that can overcome that beast and bring the best out of himself or herself, isn’t it.

-Similar, the elephant head also represents the material reality.
+Similarly, the elephant head also represents the material reality.
 And the human body represents spiritual reality.
 And Lord Ganapati, is the combination of both.
-It tell us that in one’s life a balance is a prerequisite for success.
+It tells us that in one’s life a balance is a prerequisite for success.

 From nowhere to everywhere –

 Ganapati was not the primary deity during the ancient India.
 But, with time he gained

 prominence and slowly and steadily his reach extended not only in India but also to countries like Nepal, Tibet, Cambodia, Indonesia and even Japan.